SegiH/WatchList-Backend/README.md

 # WatchList-Backend
 This is the backend for WatchList application.
 It includes a [Swagger](https://swagger.io/) backend that can be used to test each endpoint.
+It supports multiple users using the application.

 Requirements: Docker or Node to host the backend, SQL Server for the backend database.

 Database Setup:

 1. Create a database named WatchList in SQL Server.
+1. Edit SQL\Setup.sql and set the master key encryption password (write down this password in case you forget it!!)
+1. Run the SQL script SQL\Setup.sql on the database WatchList as a user with db_creator permission.
+All of the commands should complete without any errors.
+1. Create user account: Edit SQL\CreateUser.sql and set the username, realname, password and backend url that this service will be available at (https://watchlist-backend.yoursite.com)
-1. Run each of the SQL files in the dbschema folder to create the necessary database tables.
+1. Change password: Use the SQL script SQL\SetPassword.sql to change the password for a user account
-1. Create a user account and grant SELECT, INSERT UPDATE and DELETE access to all of the tables in this DB.

 Docker Installation: